raspiblitz/raspiblitz-web/backend-mock/README.md

 REST API:

-- `/receive` - returns an address for receiving paymen
+- `/receive` - returns an address for receiving payment
+  - expects: `type`: 'ln' for ln invoice or 'onchain' for onchain address
+  - expects: `amount`: amount for the invoice (only 'ln' type)
+  - expects: `comment` comment for the invoice (only 'ln' type)
 - `/send` - send payment